eslint/eslint/docs/src/integrate/nodejs-api.md

 ### Testing Suggestions

 Suggestions can be tested by defining a `suggestions` key on an errors object.
-The options to check for the suggestions are the following:
+If this is a number, it asserts the number of suggestions provided for the error.
+Otherwise, this should be an array of objects, each containing information about a single provided suggestion.
+The following properties can be used:

 * `desc` (string): The suggestion `desc` value.
 Must provide this or `messageId`
 * `messageId` (string): The suggestion `messageId` value for suggestions that use `messageId`s.
 Must provide this or `desc`